What is Shadow Work?

 Do certain traits in others stir up out-of-proportion emotions or reactions in you?
 Who do you look up to?
 What qualities do you see in people you admire?

-When you find yourself reacting strongly to certain aspects of others’ personalities, either positively (your Light) or negatively (your Shadow), dig deeper.
+When you react strongly to certain aspects of others’ personalities, either positively (your Light) or negatively (your Shadow), dig deeper.

 Dialogue between different parts of yourself